wimvanderbauwhede/RefactorF4Acc/README.md

 * Loop analysis to transform GOTOs and labeled DO into DO ...
 END DO
 * IO direction analysis to determine INTENT

+## Installation

+Please see [INSTALL.md].

+## Getting Started
+Please see [GETTING_STARTED.md] for a demonstration of using RefactorF4Acc to refactor a "Hello, world!" program that uses several legacy Fortran features.
+To use RefactorF4Acc, try copying the contents of the minimal configure file listed in [GETTING_STARTED.md] into the top directory of your project source directory.
+Give the configure file the name `rf4a.cfg` and then from the top of our source tree, invoke RefactorF4Acc with the command `refactorF4acc.pl -c rf4a.cfg` as listed in [GETTING_STARTED.md]:

 ## Status

 To assess the correctness and capability of our refactoring compiler, we used the NIST (US National Institute of Standards and Technology) [FORTRAN78 test suite](http://www.itl.nist.gov/div897/ctg/fortran_form.htm), which aims to validate adherence to the ANSI X3.9-1978 (FORTRAN 77) standard.
 We used [a version with some minor changes from Arnaud Desitter](http://www.fortran-2000.com/ArnaudRecipes/fcvs21_f95.html): All files are properly formed; a non standard conforming FORMAT statement has been fixed in test file `FM110.f`; Hollerith strings in FORMAT statements have been converted to quoted strings.
 This test suite comprises about three thousand tests organised into 192 files.